The future of plastics

 Have you ever bought a product and had to unwrap multiple layers of plastic before being able to use it?
-Try and buy products that have less plastic packaging, or better yet opt for ones that come in cardboard or other recyclable materials.
-Support companies who are trying to reduce their packaging to a minimum
+Try to buy products that have less plastic packaging, or, better yet, opt for ones that come in cardboard or other recyclable materials.
+Support companies who are trying to reduce their packaging to a minimum.

 Pack a ‘green’ lunch

-Instead of wrapping your sandwich and snacks in gladwrap, pack them in re-usable containers.
+Instead of wrapping your sandwich and snacks in plastic wrap, pack them in reusable containers.

 Buy refillable products

-Where possible, buy products (such as lighters, pens etc) that can be refilled rather than those that are single use.
+Where possible, buy products (such as lighters, pens and so on) that can be refilled rather than those that are single use.

-The idea of bio-plastics is of considerable interest and importance in the modern world.
-To develop a product that not only meets the needs of manufacturers and consumers, but which actively reduces environmental pollution is a key goal of researchers and scientists in this industry.
-The current generation of bioplastics, while far from perfect, have some remarkable traits, and continuing research into this field will enable further break-throughs and improvements.
-However, bio-plastics are not the only solution.
+The idea of bioplastics is of considerable interest and importance in the modern world.
+To develop a product that not only meets the needs of manufacturers and consumers, but which actively reduces environmental pollution, is a key goal of researchers and scientists in this industry.
+The current generation of bioplastics, while far from perfect, has some remarkable traits, and continuing research into this field will enable further breakthroughs and improvements.
+However, bioplastics are not the only solution.
 Consumers need to recognise that the many positives plastic brings to our lives are balanced out by an equal number of negatives.
 Changes in the way we buy, consume and dispose of plastics are just as important as any scientific breakthrough.